KyawZin369/NSJ-Program/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the North Sussex Judo Program!
+This guide will help you get started with writing Java code in Visual Studio Code.

 ## Folder Structure